 Free tools made in Spain

-Mr Resin's cost tools are the only 3D printing cost calculators designed specifically for the local market: weighted 2026 electricity rate (€0.20/kWh), optional VAT 21% (rates vary by country), resin and filament prices updated to the real catalogue, and labour in euros.
+Mr Resin's cost tools are the only 3D printing cost calculators designed specifically for the European/Spanish market: weighted 2026 electricity rate (0.20 €/kWh), optional VAT (21% in Spain, varies by country), resin and filament prices updated to the real catalogue, and labour costs in euros.
 Any generic American calculator will give you figures in dollars with Texas electricity rates.
-That is why Mr Resin builds tools for the local market, validated with the maker community on Telegram.
+That's why Mr Resin builds tools for the local market, validated with the Spanish maker community on Telegram.

 «I used the Mr Resin cost calculator and discovered I had been selling miniatures at a loss for months.
 Now I charge ×2.5 over the real cost and people keep buying.
 It changed how I run my business.»